Modern Slavery Act

 The majority of TMK’s core business is sourced through trading relationships with insurance intermediaries including brokers, agents and other third parties.
 TMK products which are distributed to clients through trading relationships with coverholders and brokers are done so with agreements which meet the standards set out by our regulators.

-- Financial Crime PolicyTMK is committed to preventing all aspects of financial crime in its transactions, including fraud, money laundering, bribery, tax evasion, corruption, market abuse and anti-competitive behaviour, as well as ensuring that sanctions are observed.
+- Financial Crime Policy TMK is committed to operating in a way that minimises the likelihood of it becoming a victim of financial crime or facilitating financial crime in any way, including fraud, money laundering, bribery, tax evasion, corruption, market abuse and anti-competitive behaviour, as well as ensuring that sanctions are observed.
 TMK has robust procedures and controls in place with which to detect and manage financial crime.

-- Procurement FrameworkProcurement at TMK is managed by means of a robust framework for onboarding suppliers and ensuring that all parties TMK contracts to do business with demonstrate a commitment to ensuring fairness and ethical behaviour in their supply chains.
+- Procurement Framework Procurement at TMK is managed by means of a robust framework for onboarding suppliers and ensuring that all parties TMK contracts to do business with demonstrate a commitment to ensuring fairness and ethical behaviour in their supply chains.

-TMK has established an Environmental, Social and Governance Committee of the TMKS Board which considers ethical matters and is empowered to commission external and independent reviews of TMK’s approach to ethical matters.
+TMK has established a Sustainability Committee of the TMKS Board which considers TMK’s strategic approach to environmental, social and governance (ESG) matters.

-TMK’s anti-slavery and human trafficking initiatives include:
+TMK’s other anti-slavery and human trafficking initiatives include:

 - To Be A Good Company: TMK has adopted the Tokio Marine Group Corporate Philosophy which includes "Acting as a good corporate citizen through fair and responsible management”.

-More information can be found at:
+More information can be found here.

-- Suppliers are monitored on an ongoing basis, with the more material suppliers being checked on a quarterly basis.
+Suppliers are monitored on an ongoing basis, with the more material suppliers being checked on a quarterly basis.
 This ensures that suppliers continue to meet their

-- communicating the basic principles of the Modern Slavery Act 2015;
+- Communicating the basic principles of the Modern Slavery Act 2015;

-- providing information on where to go to for advice and what external help is available.
+- Providing information on where to go to for advice and what external help is available.

 As part of the annual declaration process completed by all TMK employees, staff must attest that they have read and understood various TMK policies, including the Code of Business Conduct and Ethics, the Financial Crime Policy and the Whistleblowing Policy.

-Review and approval of this Statement has been delegated to the TMKGL Board on behalf of the TMK Group by the Boards of TMKI, TMKS and TMKIS.
-The Statement will be reviewed on an annual basis, updated and re-published as appropriate.
+Review and approval of this Statement has been delegated to the TMKGL Board on behalf of the TMK Group subsidiaries and by the Boards of TMKI, TMKS and TMKIS.
+This Statement is also reviewed and approved by the TMUL Board.